What is Arthritis? – Focus on Seniors

 Generally, osteoarthritis does not affect children, but it can develop at any age following sports injuries and broken bones.

-Risk factors for osteoarthritis are age, sex, obesity, smoking, trauma and genetics.
+Risks for osteoarthritis are age, gender, obesity, race, smoking (lifestyle), trauma and genetics.

 Weight